-WHAT IS A REACH CODE?
-Reach Codes are additional requirements that go beyond the standard building codes.
-The timing of Reach Codes is often in conjunction with the triennial code cycle of the California Building Codes, but this is not required.
-FAQ
+What is a Reach Code?
+Reach Codes are requirements that go beyond the standard building codes.
+Reach Codes are often adopted in conjunction with the triennial code cycle of the California Building Codes.

 - BAYREN, the Bay Area Regional Energy Network has both on-line (live), and on-demand (recorded) trainings on a variety of energy code and efficiency topics.

 - BAYAREAREACHCODES.ORG developed the model Reach Code Ordinances.

 - Statewide Reach Codes Program - contains information on reach codes and cost-effectiveness reports.